saiprajwal123/WDD_Inventory-Management-System/README.md

-# Inventory Management and Billing Website using NodeJS, MySQL and Javascript
+# Inventory Management System using NodeJS, MySQL and Javascript

 ## Features